 The school has adopted the National payscales and framework for setting pay.
 The school has an appraisal and performance management policy that is linked with teachers' standards and for senior leaders is linked with the Headteachers' non-statutory standards.
 The school implemented a governor approved People Strategy to refocus appraisal and performance expectations on the qualities of engagement and standards.
 There is a robust process of appraisal.
-The Headteacher's overarching target by which the quality of his work is judged is:
+The Headteacher is held to account by this process and targets are set based on the context of the school and aligned with the school development plan.